Matt Turk

-Matthew Edward Turk (born June 16, 1968) is a former American football punter.
+Matthew Edward Turk (born June 16, 1968) is an American former professional football player who was a punter in the National Football League (NFL).
 He was originally signed by the Green Bay Packers as an undrafted free agent in 1993.
 He played college football at the University of Wisconsin–Whitewater.
-A three-time Pro Bowl selection, Turk has also been a member of the Los Angeles Rams, Washington Redskins, Miami Dolphins, New York Jets, St. Louis Rams, Jacksonville Jaguars and Houston Texans.
+A three-time Pro Bowl selection, Turk was also a member of the Los Angeles Rams, Washington Redskins, Miami Dolphins, New York Jets, St. Louis Rams, Jacksonville Jaguars, and Houston Texans.
+He is the 2nd tallest punter in NFL history (tied with 2 others).

 Early years

-Turk graduated Greenfield High School in his birthplace Greenfield, Wisconsin in 1986.
+Turk graduated from Greenfield High School in his birthplace of Greenfield, Wisconsin in 1986.

 Matt played college football for the University of Wisconsin–Whitewater and graduated with a degree in elementary education in 1993.
 With the Wisconsin–Whitewater Warhawks, Turk averaged 36.3 yards per punt.
 The Warhawks won the Wisconsin State University Conference Championship in 1990 season.
 Turk also played the tight end position at UWW.

 Professional career

-Turk played for the Racine Raiders before entering the NFL.
+Turk played semi-pro football for the Racine Raiders before entering the NFL.
 He signed with the Green Bay Packers and Los Angeles Rams in 1993 and 1994 respectively, but did not make the final roster on either team.

 Washington Redskins

-On April 5, 1995, the Washington Redskins signed Turk.
-For the first time in his career, he made an NFL roster.
+On April 5, 1995, the Washington Redskins signed Turk, and for the first time in his career, he made an NFL roster.
 In 1996 he was named a First Team All-Pro, the last time a Washington player of any position has received that honor until guard Brandon Scherff was honored in 2021.
 He stayed on the team until they traded Turk to the Miami Dolphins on March 9, 2000.
 He was traded because of a strained relationship with owner Dan Snyder over a finger injury he had that caused him to miss a game.
 He also was upset because there was a report that he got injured in a basketball game (although that was later proven false after it was discovered that he was misdiagnosed.)
 Turk said he "wasn't surprised" and the Redskins "did him a favor" by trading him.